"To lay" vs. "to lie"

 -Maria

-Want Maria Murnane for your next event?
+Bring Maria Murnane to your next event.

 Find out more information, including fees and availability.